-From this perspective EXCELLERAT's consortium will provide training up on request related to each phase of the simulation workflow towards Exascale computing.
+From this "Community evolution" perspective, EXCELLERAT's consortium provides training related to each phase of the simulation workflow towards Exascale computing.
 Moreover, events like conferences, and symposiums will be regularly organized to keep all the stakeholder always together, ensure the transfer of knowledge and avoidance of duplicated efforts.

-The development of the services perspectives described above will help to develop a strategy for the targeted user guidance within the EXCELLERAT portal i.e. help to develop a strategy for the targeted presentation of the services to EXCELLERAT's user community in general.
-This must be seen as particularly important as it will help to conduct a more fine-grained and targeted market analysis that will significantly contribute to the development of a sustainable business model.
+The development of the services perspectives described above helped to develop a strategy for the targeted user guidance within the EXCELLERAT portal i.e. helped to develop a strategy for the targeted presentation of the services to the different groups within EXCELLERAT's user community in general.
+This must be seen as particularly important as it helps to conduct a more fine-grained and targeted market analysis that significantly contributes to the development of a sustainable business model.